+- 10 show societies

-3 sport committees
+- 3 sport committees

-2 commercial affiliates
+- 2 commercial affiliates

+- 20 clubs

-While the Queensland State Equestrian Centre has been assessed as a Tier 3, it is regarded as a high Tier 3 compared to other facilities.
+While the Queensland State Equestrian Centre (QSEC) has been assessed as a Tier 3, it is regarded as a high Tier 3 compared to other facilities.
 While the indoor stadium, quality of the stables and camping facilities are well above this standard, the footing of the indoor arena, warm up areas and dressage arenas adjacent to Alexander Barr Oval and number of stables and camp sites available are below the Tier 2 preferred standard with considerable improvements required.

-The Queensland State Equestrian Centre has been identified within The Council of Mayors (SEQ) 2032 SEQ Olympic and Paralympic Games Feasibility Study70 as existing infrastructure which can be upgraded (creating legacy benefits) to meet Olympic equestrian venue requirements.
-There are significant limitations that exist with the Queensland State Equestrian Centre which would need to be addressed which include:
+The QSEC has been identified within The Council of Mayors (SEQ) 2032 SEQ Olympic and Paralympic Games Feasibility Study70 as existing infrastructure which can be upgraded (creating legacy benefits) to meet Olympic equestrian venue requirements.
+There are significant limitations that exist with the QSEC which would need to be addressed which include:

-- The addition of a cross country course which the facility currently does not - The proximity of the facility to the Murrumba Pistol Club which creates safety concerns and risks for horses and riders - Facility surface improvements and amenities - General location of the site in regard to road network and public transport
+- The addition of a cross country course which the facility currently does not - The proximity of the facility to the Murrumba Pistol Club, which is less than 100m from the QSEC property boundary creates major safety concerns.
+It is a high risk for horses and riders due to the volume of noise from live ammunition being repeatedly fired from the club's multiple pistol ranges - Facility surface improvements and amenities - General location of the site in regard to road network and public transport